top of page

 All were asked to consider setting up National Federations for the development of Yoseikan in each of their countries.

 In 1956 with his authority from the Yoseikan ( Master Mochizuki ) Vernon C.F.
-Bell Founded the First British Karate Federation with the intention of forming a Governing Body for all Karate Styles in the U.K
+Bell Founded the First British Karate Federation with the intention of forming a Governing Body for all Karate Styles in the united kingdom, he began by teaching yoseikan karate to his students, which he later described as an early form of the shotokan system.

 In 1965 following correspondence with the Japan Karate Organisation ( Shotokan system )

-Without the help and guidance of Vernon Bell, Our Head Instructor Chris Clarry would never have had the opportunity to continue his Martial Arts studies in Japan consequently, obtaining his later martial arts qualifications from Japan.
+Without the help and guidance of Vernon Bell, our now chief Instructor would have no doubt not have had the opportunity to continue his martial arts studies in Japan,

-Currently Chris Clarry has over 57 years Martial Arts training experience behind him
+Currently with over 57 years martial arts training experience behind him

 Vernon C. F. Bell Hanshi 10th Dan sadly passed away on the 27th Feb 2004 ( 1922 - 2004 )